mln27/MGDrivE_Disease-Induced-Mortality/README.md

 fail and tell you what packages are required for completion.
 Install any required packages using `install.packages("pkg-name")`.

+NB: To use this repository cannot be used in conjunction with the current CRAN version of the MGDrivE2 package (make sure to first uninstall the package if already installed or not install it even if prompted)
 * References
   * [MIT](https://web.mit.edu/insong/www/pdf/rpackage_instructions.pdf)
   * [Coding Club](https://ourcodingclub.github.io/tutorials/writing-r-package/)